PARTXXK/Portfolio/README.md

 ## Hi guys!
 I made my personal portfolio website.
+(2021 - current)

-### [This is my personal portfolio website](https://parteek-portfolio.netlify.app/homepage), that I've coded in the Atom desktop application.
+### [This is my personal portfolio website](https://parteek-portfolio.netlify.app/homepage), that I've coded in the Atom desktop application, now on VS Code.
 I made this website using HTML5, CSS3 & JS and is currently hosted on Netlify.

 The main sections are:
 - About Me - In this section, I've put a small description about me, along with all the social media handles I use.
 The main area is then divided into three different parts, skills, experience & education.
 There is also an option to download my resume.